Dear Friends and Colleagues,

 In general, people can’t be rushed to accept a painful truth unless they’re ready.
 Regardless of how much credible evidence is presented, if someone is in denial due to psychological or spiritual obstacles, no amount of proof will convince them otherwise, especially if the evidence threatens long-held beliefs that are fundamental to their identity.

 It’s also conceivable someone may resist admitting he was wrong because he fears it would make him look weak, thereby diminishing him in the eyes of those who look up to him, but it bears remembering that there’s no shame in having been deceived by charlatans.
-The shame belongs to the deceiver, although that’s an unlikely response for someone who habitually deceives.
+The shame belongs to the deceiver, although that’s an unlikely response for those who habitually deceives.

-In fact, it’s a sign of strength when someone is able to admit he was fooled, or can own a big mistake.
+In fac, it’s a sign of strength when someone is able to admit he was fooled, or can own a big mistake.
 Employees admire when their boss can take responsibility for an error.
 Children whose parents are willing to show fallibility are able to model how to be human themselves.
 Saying, “I was wrong.
-I’m sorry.” is liberating for both parties and a sign of psychological maturity.
+I’m sorry” is liberating for both parties and a sign of psychological maturity.

 At the end of the day, each of us has a unique path to navigate that can’t be charted by another.
 We don’t know what emotional or spiritual battles others are facing which may prevent their discernment.